Skip to main content

 Weather, power, road and safety conditions can change substantially within a few hours, therefore assessments and decisions must be made as close to school opening as possible for the information to be reliable.
 However, the district will do its best to communicate the status of schools by 7:00 a.m., when possible.

-In the event of an emergency school closure, students will be sent home or to one of the contacts identified on the student registration form.
+In case of an emergency school closure, students will be sent home or to one of the contacts identified on the student registration form.
 Students will not be released until contact with a parent or a designated adult is made.
-Please discuss with your children where they should go in the event of an emergency school closure.
+Discuss with your children where they should go in an emergency school closure.
 It is important that the information at school be kept up to date.
 Parents should also listen to the radio station CKNW (AM 980) or CKWX (AM 1130) for information about school closures.

 image description